I watch several science channels, and I thought I could share my list with others. :-)

 Short graphical videos of “cool physics and other sweet science” explained very well.
 Special relativity can then be seen as easy stuff!

-Very well known Dustin’s channel exploring world using science.
+Very well known Dustin’s channel exploring the world using science.
 He likes to take experiments and see our world in slow-motion.

 Short videos explaining mostly mathematical problems.